How to Shuffle Tarot Cards!

 The Fan Shuffle

-When you’re learning how to shuffle tarot cards, you’re going to have to try a number of different methods until you find the one that is most compatible with your style of reading.
+When you’re learning how to shuffle tarot cards, you’re going to have to try several different methods until you find the one that is most compatible with your style of reading.
 The fan shuffle is a combination between the previous methods and our final method.

-This approach certainly mixes up all the cards, and if you do it enough times then you’ll likely have touched most, if not all of the cards, making this a more efficient approach for transferring energy to the deck.
+This approach certainly mixes up all the cards, and if you do it enough times, you’ll likely have touched most, if not all of the cards, making this a more efficient approach for transferring energy to the deck.
 Let’s explore the final method for how to shuffle tarot cards.